…without “icky” sales tactics, tricking your customers or ridiculous marketing “hacks”.

 The second option is conversational.
 It’s casual.
 It doesn’t seem like an AI bot wrote it with too much time on its cyber hands.

-Your customers are drawn to personable and conversational language the same way you are.
+People tend to be drawn to personable and conversational language the same way you are.
 That doesn’t mean you start dropping F-bombs or misspelling words.
 It does mean you should speak to your reader like you’re catching up with a friend.
 It doesn’t matter if you’re an attorney, accountant, business coach or any other professional service – conversational, engaging copy is how you connect with your audience while maintaining your professional appearance.

 This approach helps you seem more genuine and human, which builds rapport and increases the likelihood of a sale.

-Use clear call-to-actions throughout your website
+Use clear call-to-actions throughout your landing page

 You want someone to download, sign up or buy now before they leave your site – but are you showing them how to take action?